 You want an M&A Company with a certain kind of experience

-The key to knowing if the M&A Company is asking appropriate questions and making accurate judgments and recommendations is to listen carefully and to ask return questions rather than being defensive of your previous ideas.
-It is the M&A Advisor’s job to assist you, so if they are critical of your plan or the condition of your business or financials, it is for the purpose of improving your position.
-Consider what the M&A Advisor is telling you, and discuss it with them.
+The key to knowing if the M&A Firm is asking appropriate questions and making accurate judgments and recommendations is to listen carefully and to ask return questions rather than being defensive of your previous ideas.
+It is the M&A Consultants job to assist you, so if they are critical of your plan or the condition of your business or financials, it is for the purpose of improving your position.
+Consider what the M&A Adviser is telling you, and discuss it with them.
 Look ahead to the implications of the points being made to you about the business in question.
-While details of past business sales the M&A Company has worked on are always confidential, an experienced M&A Advisor should be able to help clarify and illustrate potential risks, advantages and opportunities with generalized anecdotes from past experience.
+While details of past business sales the M&A Firm has worked on are always confidential, an experienced M&A Adviser should be able to help clarify and illustrate potential risks, advantages and opportunities with generalized anecdotes from past experience.

 If you start asking an M&A Company specific questions about the process of buying or selling a particular business, and their answers are generalized or they want you to not worry about it and just let them handle everything, you may want to interview another M&A Company who will be more friendly, transparent to their client (you), and more able to customize their efforts to your personal situation for the sake of maximizing both your overall satisfaction and your bottom line.

 To choose your source of professional advice, use your business smarts